-EFFECTS OF IONOSPHERE IRFEGULARITIES.
+EFFECTS OF IONOSPHERE IRREGULARITIES

 The primary effects of the ionosphere on radio wave propagation are those already described, which are due to the normal or regular characteristics of the ionosphere.
 The modes of variation of those characteristics have been shown to be of a regular and fairly predictable nature.
-There are some other ionosphere phenomena which are irregular in their times of occurrence, and make radio phenomena in general much less predictable.
-Five types of such phenomena have been identified: sporadic-E-layer reflections, scattered reflections, sudden ionosphere disturbances, prolonged periods of lowlayer absorption, and ionosphere storms.
+There are some other ionosphere phenomena which are irregular in their times of occurrence, and make radio phenomena less predictable in detail.
+Five types of such phenomena have been identified: sporadic-E-layer reflections, scattered reflections, sudden ionosphere disturbances, prolonged periods of low-layer absorption, and ionosphere storms.
 While all five are irregular in time, the first two are primarily due to irregularities in space.

-Detailed information on the third, fourth, and fifth of these are included in the Bureau's weekly broadcast and monthly report on the ionosphere.
-The monthly report includes also information on the prevalence of sporadic E in the months when it is most prevalent.
+Detailed information on sudden ionosphere disturbances and ionosphere storms are included in the Bureau's weekly and monthly report on the ionosphere.
+The monthly report includes also information on sporadic E.

-Sporadic E .- It sometimes happens that waves are reflected by the E layer on frequencies higher than that at which the E-layer waves normally disappear and the reflection of waves by higher layers begins.
-Thus, in the example shown in Fig. 3 waves may sometimes be reflected at the E-layer height of 110 kilometers on frequencies of 4 or 5 or more megacycles.
-These reflections are due to a process different from the normal reflection in the ionized layer; the process is probably one of reflection from a sharp boundary of stratified ionization.
-The existence of these "sporadic E" reflections necessitates a redefinition of the term "critical frequency", previously defined as the highest frequency at which waves sent vertically upward are received back from the layer.
-When sporadic E reflections occur they may be received simultaneously with reflections from higher layers; thus, e.g. in the case shown in Fig. 3, vertical-incidence reflections might be received at 8 Mc/s from both the E and the Fo layers.
-The E-layer critical frequency, more precisely defined, is the value (3300 kc/s in the example shown in Fig. 3) at which the observed virtual height shows a sudden rise to large values as the frequency is increased.
-Except for the occasional occurrence of sporadic E reflections, all waves of higher frequency pass through the E layer and are not reflected by it.
+Sporadic E .- Strong reflections often occur from E-layer heights but at frequencies considerably in excess of the regular upper limit for the E laver.
+Thus in the example shown in Fig. 4 waves of frequencies up to about 12 Mc/s may sometimes be reflected, at vertical incidence, at E-layer heights, although this would not regularly occur for frequencies above 3.9 Mc/s as shown.
+Such reflections are called sporadic-E reflections and are probably produced by "partial reflection" at a sharp boundary of stratified ionization.
+This does not necessarily involve great ionization densities.
+Thus radio transmission may take place to points within the normal skip zone, by such sporadic reflections.
+The existence of these sporadic reflections necessitates a redefinition of the term "critical frequency", previously defined as the highest frequency at which waves sent vertically upward are received back from the layer.
+When sporadic E reflections occur they may often be received simultaneously with reflections from higher layers; thus, in the case referred to above, vertical-incidence reflections might be received at 7 Mc/s from both the E and the F_2 layers.
+The E-layer critical frequency, more precisely defined, is the value (3.9 Mc/s in the example shown in Fig. 4) at which the observed virtual height shows a sudden rise to large values as the frequency is increased.
+Except for the becasional occurrence of sporadic E reflections, all waves of higher frequency pass through the E layer and are not reflected by it.

 Sporadic E leads to interesting results in long-distance radio transmission.
-It accounts for long-distance transmission up to higher frequencies than by any other means.
-Strong vertical-incidence reflections by sporadic E sometimes occur at frequencies up to about 12 Mc/s.
+As stated, it can produce transmission within the normal ship zone of the regular layers, and it accounts for long-distance transmission up to higher frequencies than by any other means.
+Strong vertical-incidence reflections by sporadic E sometimes occur at frequencies up to above 12 Mc/s.
 By reason of the large angles of incidence possible with the E layer, this makes occasional long-distance communication possible on frequencies as high as 60 Mc/s.
 Such communication is generally for only a short time and for restricted localities.
 Sporadic E is thus patchy or sporadic in both geographical distribution and time.

-Sporadic E occurs most commonly in the summer, May to August, particularly in the morning and evening but may occur any time of day or night.
-It occurs occasionally at all seasons, particularly in the evening.
+Sporadic E occurs most commonly in the summer, May to August, particularly in the forenoon and early evening but may occur at any time of day or night.
+It occurs occasionally at all seasons, particularly in the early evening.
 It occurs more at high latitudes than in equatorial regions.